Study level

 Description

-The course will expose the different episodes of geology in France from the Paleozoic to the present and will place these events in their geodynamic context.
-We will deal with sedimentary, tectonic, geomorphic, metamorphic and magmatic evolution.
-More precisely we will deal with the structure and geological evolution of the Hercynian massifs, the Mesozoic basins, the Pyrenean-Alpine orogeny and finally the Western European rift.
-To delimit these large geological objects, the course will integrate various data such as geological maps, paleogeographical maps, sections, rock facies, geochronological ages, ECORS profiles, magnetic and gravimetric anomaly maps, etc. The geological evolution of the Languedoc region from the Hercynian orogeny to the opening of the Mediterranean Sea will be particularly documented and developed during practical work and field trips.
+The course will outline the different geological episodes in France from the Paleozoic to the present day, and place these events in their geodynamic context.
+We will cover sedimentary, tectonic, geomorphic, metamorphic and magmatic evolution.
+More specifically, we'll look at the structure and geological evolution of the Hercynian massifs, the Mesozoic basins, the Pyrenean-Alpine orogeny and the West European Rift.
+To delineate these major geological objects, the course will integrate various data such as geological maps, paleogeographical maps, cross-sections, rock facies, geochronological ages, ECORS profiles, magnetic and gravimetric anomaly maps, etc. The geological evolution of the Languedoc region from Hercynian orogeny to the opening of the Mediterranean Sea will be particularly documented and developed during practical work and field excursions.

 Field : 12h